Skip to Content

 One quick anatomy note before we get to those lower ab exercises: There isn’t a specific way to isolate and train your lower abs—that’s actually a common misconception about your core.

 “While it’s important to work your whole core for a balanced body, there are certain exercises that utilize the lower part of the rectus abdominis,” Clayton says.
-“These ‘lower abs’ exercises are great for runners because they often involve driving your knee up towards your core, simulating the motion of running.”
+“These ‘lower abs’ exercises are great for runners because they often involve driving your knee up towards your core, simulating the Slide back to lower hips back to plank position.”

 The benefits of working your core (in addition to improving efficiency and economy!) is that it helps to prevent injuries and stabilizes the center of your body, allowing your chest to stay upright, arms to swing back and forth, and legs to move forward with power and speed.
 Essentially, it helps to limit side-to-side or rotational movement so you have more forward momentum.